-You don’t have to go to the pantry or the kitchen to drink water.
+And you don’t have to go to the pantry or the kitchen just to sip some water.
 Just get a bottle of water and put it somewhere nearby or on your desk.
-Whenever you feel like drinking water, you can do so directly.
+Whenever you feel like drinking water, you can do so directly from your workstation.

-Here’s a study that states that drinking water can lead to the increase in productivity:
+Here’s a study that states that drinking water can lead to the increase in productivity as much as 14%:

 4. Use the location hack

-You can always leverage on your environment and make it easy for you to take action on something.
+You can always leverage your environment and make it easy for you to take action on your task.

 For example, if you want to make it a habit to floss your teeth, put a floss next to your toothbrush.
 Every time after you brush your teeth, you can reach the floss and start flossing.

 Placing the floss next to your toothbrush reminds you to floss.
 And at the same time, it makes the process convenient and easy to carry out.
 Hence, less resistance.